December 6th, Famished

 Drinks at 5.30pm

-Cherry will be joining Irish authors Mary Dorcey, Jamie O Neill and Barry McCrea to discuss queer representation in Irish literature.
+Cherry is joining Irish authors Mary Dorcey, Jamie O Neill and Barry McCrea to discuss queer representation in Irish literature.

 October 30th, 7.30-8.30pm